sfc-gh-awasserman/price_transparency_poc/README.md

 With the architecture and account configured, you can now begin the data ingestion process.

-* Open the `data_ingest.sql` file and run the code to kick off the pipeline.
-This will start the process of pulling files from your Azure stage, processing them, and loading the data into the target tables in Snowflake.
+* Open the `data_ingest.sql` file and execute the stored procedure to kick off the pipeline.
+This will start the process of parsing the price transparency file and writing it to the Azure stage.

 ---